enze-chen/enze-chen.github.io/index.markdown

 #### Campus resources 💚

-Stanford is heavily invested in your success ([literally](https://www.nytimes.com/interactive/2023/09/07/magazine/college-access-index.html){:target="_blank"}) and has established many resources to support your education;
+Stanford is [heavily invested](https://facts.stanford.edu/administration/finances/){:target="_blank"} in your success and has established many resources to support your education;
 however, it may not be obvious to know where to go, particularly in a pinch.
 If things come up or you're looking for proactive support, below are a few campus resources that are available to you.
 Please don’t hesitate to reach out and I’ll also do my best to help guide you.

 - [Academic Advising](https://advising.stanford.edu/appointments){:target="_blank"} - This is a centralized page where you can get in touch with undergraduate advisors at all levels for all functions.
 They can help you navigate the Stanford system and share resources that you may not have been aware of.